 As such the demographics of Match.com started to change to reflect a migration of users to other apps as well as attracting those looking to elaborate more about their personality, those looking for something more serious than the implied hook-up and casual fling of Tinder as well as those not eager to go all in on mobile only dating sites.

 Looking at the demographics of the San Francisco Bay Area on Match.com, one can see the stereotypes surface easily (Man Jose).
 With an over 3:1 ratio of men to women in the 25-29 range, it is no wonder dating can be brutal not just for men but for women too.
-(For ratios in other parts of the country including Pacific Northwest, Southern California, Northeast, check out my graphs here).
+(For ratios in the Southern California area, click here).

 Men are competing for a smaller pool of women in these markets and a lack of matches, replies or even profile views can lead to frustration, depression, or drastic efforts to get the attention from women.
 Layer on top of this the fact that Match.com is one of the few dating sites that requires people to pay for subscriptions to message others, frustration can kick in leaving many to wonder if their advances were rejected or if they were ever read at all.

 Given that the Tinder’s of the world are viewed as more superficial and photo visual, Match offers a more holistic approach to marketing oneself.
 This is a big selling point for a number of introverted men who are a bit shy, a bit quirky and lack captivating photos (queue tech workers of Silicon Valley).
 See how your photos compare to others with this dating photo bingo card.

 However, as you browse older groups of folks, the gender ratios across many areas begins to level out closers to a 1:1 ratio of men to women.
 There are several possible explanations here but I have a few guesses as to why:

 - Men are more likely to start using dating sites at an early age than women.